adrianolisboa/bash/README.md

 ## Bash Configurations

-Some bash functions and configurations used daily on my shell interactions.
+My OSX setup, some bash functions and configurations used daily on my shell interactions.

-### How to load it?
+### How to Load It?

 To use add to your __.bash_profile__ this: